alteryx/promote-python/README.md

 Library for deploying Python models to Alteryx Promote.

 ## Examples
-[Hello World](examples/hello-world) - a very simple model.
+[Hello World](examples/hello-world) - a very simple model

-[Hello Vectorized](examples/hello-vectorized) - a vectorized version of the 'Hello World' model.
+[Hello Vectorized](examples/hello-vectorized) - a vectorized version of the 'Hello World' model

-[Iris Classifier](examples/iris-classifier) - use a Support Vector Classifier to predict flower types.
+[Iris Classifier](examples/iris-classifier) - use a Support Vector Classifier to predict flower types

-[Article Summarizer](examples/article-summarizer) - send a url with a news article and get a summary.
+[Article Summarizer](examples/article-summarizer) - send a url with a news article and get a summary

-[DB Lookup](examples/db-lookup) - lookup a value in a database.
+[DB Lookup](examples/db-lookup) - lookup a value in a database

-[Ensemble Model](examples/ensemble-model) - build and deploy an ensemble model.
+[Ensemble Model](examples/ensemble-model) - build and deploy an ensemble model

-[Naivebayes Pomegranate](examples/naivebayes-pomegranate) - an Naive Bayes model using the pomegranate library.
+[Naivebayes Pomegranate](examples/naivebayes-pomegranate) - an Naive Bayes model using the pomegranate library

-[Weather Model](examples/weather-model) - send Lat/Lon data and get real-time weather data and classify temperature.
+[Weather Model](examples/weather-model) - send Lat/Lon data and get real-time weather data and classify temperature

 ## Installation
 ### Client